-In celebration of Black History Month, many of Detroit’s Black-owned and operated arts and cultural spaces are coming together, for a third consecutive year, in a city-wide project and self-guided tour titled Sacred Spaces.
-In the spirit of solidarity and creativity across our great city, the month-long happening highlights exhibitions, events, and programming scheduled across inner-city venues from February 1 – 28, 2025.
+In celebration of Black History Month, many of Detroit’s Black-owned and operated arts and cultural spaces are coming together, for a fourth consecutive year, in a city-wide project and self-guided tour titled Sacred Spaces.
+In the spirit of solidarity and creativity across our great city, the month-long happening highlights exhibitions, events, and programming scheduled across inner-city venues from February 1 – 28, 2026.

 This site serves as a home for the project and offers profiles on each venue, including descriptions of unique programming taking place at each location throughout Black History Month, along with dates and times of general operation and events.
 Make this your go-to spot to find, learn about, and love Black art throughout February and throughout the year!